The Afternoon You Swim with a 40-Foot Whale Shark off Isla Mujeres

 The Ride Back

-On the boat back to the island, nobody spoke for about ten minutes.
-Ten strangers sitting on benches, staring at the water, processing the fact that they'd just been swimming with the largest fish on the planet.
+On the boat back to the island, nobody speaks for about ten minutes.
+Ten strangers sitting on benches, staring at the water, processing the fact that they've just been swimming with the largest fish on the planet.

-We stopped at Playa Norte afterward.
-I lay on the white sand in the shallow turquoise water and ate fish tacos from a beach bar for MXN $90.
-The Caribbean lapped at my feet.
-A pelican dive-bombed a fish 20 meters away.
+The boat stops at Playa Norte afterward.
+Lie on the white sand in the shallow turquoise water and eat fish tacos from a beach bar for MXN $90.
+The Caribbean laps at your feet.
+A pelican dive-bombs a fish 20 meters away.

-And I thought about the whale shark — still out there, 12 miles offshore, mouth open, filtering the sea with the patient efficiency of something that's been doing this for 50 million years.
+And out there, 12 miles offshore, the whale shark is still cruising — mouth open, filtering the sea with the patient efficiency of something that's been doing this for 50 million years.
 When whale shark season ends, the cenotes near Tulum and the lagoon at Bacalar offer equally remarkable water experiences.

-Completely indifferent to the fact that it had just rearranged my entire understanding of what it means to share a planet.
+Completely indifferent to the fact that it has just rearranged your entire understanding of what it means to share a planet.